Addressing Workplace Violence in a World of Hybrid Work

 Specifically, information streams from HR, communications, and legal can provide an immense amount of data to form a more substantial threat picture and help better understand the risk facing your company, and in turn allow you to plan more strategically for the future.”

-Looking for ways to proactively detect, evaluate and investigate behavior signals to prevent violence in the workplace?
-Check out Ontic’s workplace violence prevention solution.
+Looking for ways to proactively detect, evaluate, and investigate behavior signals to prevent violence in the workplace?
+Check out Ontic Resources.